Trump’s Mar-A-Lago Trips Cost Taxpayers $10 Million In One Month

 — Donald J. Trump (@realDonaldTrump) April 27, 2012

 The Washington Post is reporting that the elaborate lifestyle of America’s first family is putting a strain on security officials as well as the Secret Service.
-In addition, the logistical and financial concerns, of catering for the Trump family has already zipped past the typical costs allocated to previous presidents.
+In addition, the logistical and financial concerns of catering for the Trump family has already zipped past the typical costs allocated to previous presidents.

 Palm Beach County officials are even planning to ask Washington to reimburse the tens of thousands of dollars spent a day in expenses whenever Mr. Trump is town.
 The expenses accrue from deputies sorting out security and traffic complications.
 Palm Beach County Sheriff Ric Bradshaw revealed that local tax payers cough out $60,000 a day in overtime police payments whenever Trump is in town.